Oelderoth/forestry-force-spawn-plugin/README.md

 To start force spawning, you'll want to start cutting a tree that is able to spawn Forestry events.
 This includes most trees and locations, but excludes the following (more details can be found at [the OSRS Wiki](https://oldschool.runescape.wiki/w/Forestry#Spawn_Mechanics)):
 - Regular or Burnt trees
-- Hollow Trees
+- Hollow trees
-- Player-Grown Trees
+- Player-Grown trees
-- Blisterwood Tree
+- Blisterwood tree
-- Redwood Trees
+- Redwood trees
 - Trees in the Woodcutting Guild

 After at least one skill roll (4 game ticks spent cutting the tree), log out or hop worlds *without* stopping cutting the tree.